typhained/magento-toolings/README.md

 ### Remove duplicate options values
 This script allow us to remove duplicates options values (sometimes you can have duplicates because of no sensitive-cases for examples)
+For now (v1.0.0), only values for select is operational.
+Have to work on multiselect.

 ## CONFIG
 You need to link your script to a database.